Hacker0x01/docs.hackerone.com/docs/hackers/severity.md

 ![severity-1](./images/severity-1.png)

 HackerOne utilizes the Common Vulnerability Scoring System (CVSS) - an industry standard calculator used to determine the severity of a bug.
-The CVSS enables there to be a common languange around the severity of bugs.
+The CVSS enables there to be a common language around the severity of bugs.
 You can either choose a severity level based on their own judgment of the vulnerability, or you can use the CVSS calculator to give more information about the vulnerability and calculate an exact CVSS score.

 The CVSS Calculator provides a way to capture the principal characteristics of a vulnerability and produces a numerical score reflecting its severity.
 The numerical score can then be translated into a qualitative representation to help properly assess and prioritize inbound vulnerabilities.